FlKo/LazarusDockedDesktops/README.md

 Download the new [StudioPlusComplete](StudioPlus/StudioPlusComplete.xml) desktop, which is better devised and will be frequently improved.

 - Improved button layout in editor toolbar
-- Message window can be shrinked and maximized by sliding down with the mouse comfortably
+- Message window can be shrinked and maximized comfortably by sliding up/down with the mouse
 - Event Log, Call stack, BreakPoints, Threads, Assembler and Debug Output are now **all** selectable via tabs in Debug Desktop

 ---